NCERT Syllabus for Class 12 English 2025-26 - Download Syllabus PDF

 ChaptersSummary

 Flamingo - Prose1.
 The Last LessonA French village school’s final French lesson under German rule.
-Highlights language, loss, patriotism.
+Highlights language, loss, and patriotism.

 3. Deep Water

-Author’s childhood fear of water and his determined battle to overcome it.
+The author’s childhood fear of water and his determined battle to overcome it.

 4. The Rattrap